What do I need to know about how my child uses technology at school?

 Cell phone use during the school day:

 Many students have smartphones and these can be useful devices for learning as well as communicating with others.
 When in a classroom setting we ask that parents support the use of these devices for learning only.
 Because these devices can be very distracting for students it is important to define parameters for their use during school.
-Should students require to communicate with parents, we encourage them to approach their teachers at an appropriate time, explaining their reasoning.
+Should students need to communicate with parents, we encourage them to approach their teachers at an appropriate time, explaining their reasoning.
 Then, when there is a good opportunity in class, to find a moment to send the text.
-Otherwise, educators will refer to the "Acceptable Use Agreement" in which it elaborates on the Educational and proper use of devices in school.
+Otherwise, educators will refer to the "Acceptable Use Agreement" which elaborates on the Educational and proper use of devices in school.

 When students first access their Google accounts, they are assigned a password.
 They should change it to one that they will remember but that is not easy to figure out.
 If a student forgets their password, their teacher can reset it for them.
 They should not share their password with anyone except their teacher and/or you.
 Unfortunately, friends do not always remain friends and there have been a number of serious cyberbullying incidents that were made possible due to the sharing of passwords.